FairBear/KK_Wardrobe/README.md

 * Extract the `KK_Wardrobe.dll` in `Koikatu\BepInEx`.
 * Play.

+## Quick Start
+* Press `F10` to open the `Wardrobe Manager`.
+* Do stuff.
+* Don't forget to save.

 ## What is this?

 A mod for the game `Koikatu` which allows your characters to choose a random outfit.
+They change their clothes at the start of the day (can be disabled), or when they enter the female bathrooms, the shower room, and the locker room.

 <details>
   <summary>Preview</summary>